-The fourth RGCD C64 16KB cartridge game development competition concluded on the 7th of December at midnight with 16 new games (and one cartridge re-release) for the C64.
+The fifth RGCD C64 16KB cartridge game development competition concluded on the 1st of April at midnight with 9 new games (and two cartridge re-releases) for the C64.

 So you can get started, the basic rules are laid out below:

-- The competition deadline is 00:00 GMT on the 8th December 2014 (midnight on the 7th of December) - this gives you over 6 months of development time.
+- The competition deadline is 00:00 GMT on the 1st April 2016 (the beginning of the 1st April, not the end!) - this gives you over 6 months of development time.